 },

-For manual installation, add this to your VS Code User Settings (JSON) file:
+For manual installation, add the following to your User Settings (JSON) file in VS Code:

 Using uvx: